-This booklet is intended as a foretaste of IAMCR history.
-Its first four pages are reproduced from the IAMCR website - the 'nutshell' article is a handy roadmap of the topic.
-The rest of the text provides examples of our approach to examining and reporting the history of the Association, seen in a broader context and accompanied by reflections.
+The following four pages are reproduced from the IAMCR website; the 'nutshell' article provides a handy roadmap of the topic.
+The rest of the text presents examples of our approach to examining and reporting the history of the Association, seen in a broader context and accompanied by reflections.